 Sometimes the doctors try everything they can for a dying patient but nothing works.
 Sometimes they have to make life or death decisions for patients which they agonize and pray over and collaborate with each other to make.
 It’s moments like that when I glad to be just a nurse and not a doctor.

-I watched as Dr Isaac and the other docs reviewe her case with each other and even with an OB/GYN in the States.
+I watched as the doctors reviewed her case with each other and even with an OB/GYN in the States.
 If we did not deliver her baby then she and the baby would both die.
-If we did, than Kenia might survive and a slim possibility that her baby would as well.
+If we did, than Maria might survive and a slim possibility that her baby would as well.
 The decision was made to go through with the c-section.

 immediately after delivery